 Residents in the Albina area have a long history of experiencing adverse effects from major public infrastructure projects.
 Beginning in the late 1940s, and continuing into the early 1970s, a series of public infrastructure projects displaced hundreds of residents within the API.
-These projects included the widening of Interstate Avenue and the construction of ramps to the Broadway and Steel Bridges, construction of Veterans Memorial Coliseum and I-5 in the early 1960s, and construction of the Fremont Bridge and ramps connecting it to I-5 in the early 1970s.
+These projects included the widening of N Interstate and the construction of ramps to the Broadway and Steel Bridges, construction of Veterans Memorial Coliseum and I-5 in the early 1960s, and construction of the Fremont Bridge and ramps connecting it to I-5 in the early 1970s.
 In all, public infrastructure projects displaced more than 900 dwelling units in and near the API during this period, mostly single-family homes.
-These projects indirectly led to the displaced households were Black, and most were low-income.
+These projects indirectly led to the displacement of an undetermined number of additional residences.
+Most of the displaced households were Black, and most were low-income.
 A survey of households displaced by I-5 construction through the API found that 55 percent of the displaced households and 70 percent of the persons displaced were "non-white."
 These projects also created substantial physical separations between historically connected Black neighborhoods in the API.
-Additional information on the effects of past projects on minority and low-income populations is presented in the Environmental Justice Technical Report (ODOT 2019b).
+Additional information on the effects of past projects on minority and lowincome populations is presented in the Environmental Justice Technical Report (ODOT 2019a).